hypervalley/GolangFrameworksBasedOnLaravel/questions.md

 - What about choose Lumen instead of Laravel.
 It would be more easy and fast.

 - Why not begin with a template engine based on Blade?
-For example, [Pongo2](https://github.com/flosch/pongo2) could be modified to suit Blade features, couldn't it?
+For example, [Pongo2](https://github.com/flosch/pongo2) or [Plush](https://github.com/gobuffalo/plush) could be modified to suit Blade features, couldn't it?
+Or these projects are acceptable.